-Our small country is a true gem nestled between Italy, Austria, Hungary and Croatia.
+Our small country is a true gem nestled between Italy, Austria, Hungary, and Croatia.
 It is one of the greenest countries in Europe and a winner of many travel awards and titles by prominent media in the travel industry.
-A few listed below show that Slovenia is a country very much worth visiting, an ‘Unexpected revelation’ actually, as stated in the Lonely Planet.
+They show that Slovenia is a country very much worth visiting, an ‘Unexpected revelation’ actually, as stated in the Lonely Planet.
 Topped with images by excellent local landscape photographers, Slovenia lights fuel to the wanderlust of nature lovers and scores the highest criteria for nature’s beauty.
 Here is why we love it here and are sure you will too.

 4. ADVENTURER'S PLAYGROUND

 Backcountry skiing in Slovenian Alps by Anze Cokl.